 Miscellaneous Billing Questions

-Do you accept credit card payments for real estate taxes or utility payments?
+Do you accept credit card payments for utility payments?

 How much are utility and tax certifications (certs)?

 A certification form must be completed and remitted with appropriate check(s). $15 for sewer certifications and $15 for trash certifications, regardless of whether on public sewer or septic.
 Separate checks must be remitted for each certification, payable to East Goshen Township.
 A separate U&O form must be completed if property is being sold.
 Note: East Goshen Township does not provide sewer or trash service to Hershey’s Mill Development.
 Also, we do not provide trash service to multi-family complexes such as Goshen Valley, Summit House, and Cider Knoll.